iobeam/sample-android-wifi-rssi/README.md

         }

         @Override
-        public void onFailure(Throwable throwable, RestRequest restRequest) {
+        public void onFailure(Throwable throwable, Map<String, Set<DataPoint>> req) {
             // failure code...
         }
     };

 Which can then be passed to `iobeam.sendAsync()` as an argument.
 When the operation completes, it will call the appropriate success or failure method.
+When the send operation fails, the callback receives both the `Throwable` (usually an `Exception`) that results, as well as a `Map<String, Set<DataPoint>>`, which represents the data that was in the last request.
+The keys are series names, while the `Set<DataPoint>` contains the `DataPoint`s associated with the series.

 ### Closing notes ###